If you know what it takes to rank a website, you are already aware of the elephant in the room:

 4. Guest Speaking Opportunities

-This is a link building strategy I’ve personally used to great extent: Guest Speaking Opportunities.
+This is a link building strategy I’ve personally used to a great extent: Guest Speaking Opportunities.

 You can focus on national trade shows, conferences, conventions, etc. Those get the most coverage and are most likely to come with a link to your website.